 You see how cool craft breweries are?
 Lake Country Brewing belongs to developers / proprietors John McGarity, Nathan McGarity and Brewmaster Taylor Lamm, but we’re already claiming it as our own!
 Having a craft brewery in town is a lot like having a really good musician in the family – it makes the whole town / family by relation.

 The Lake Country Brewing will be located in the former Cheero Cola Building located next to Farmer’s Feed & Seed on West Street.
-While the project recently received a $500,000 Redevelopment Fund Grant from the Georgia Department of Community Affairs, the total renovation & construction costs are estimated at around $2.3 million, according to Nathan McGarity.
-As loan payments are made back to the DDA, the funds may be used to make additional low-interest loans to future business start-ups in growing downtown Greensboro.
-Construction on the brewery is slated to begin in 2016.
+While the project recently received a $500,000 development grant, the total renovation & construction costs are estimated at around $2.3 million, according to Nathan McGarity.
+Construction is slated to begin in October and the brewers plan to open for business in the spring of 2016.

 Lake Country Brewery will operate as a 15-barrel brew house which translates to about 500 gallons at a time.
 The brewery will offer four year-round beers in addition to several seasonal offerings.
 The production facility will be open to the public and will offer tours, tastings and will be available as an events facility.

 According to Lamm, it is extremely important to the design and ambience of the facility that as many of the details of the building as possible be preserved, including an old fire door, the exposed brick and even perhaps an old cotton processing machine.

 In addition to visual appeal, the group is very focused on future guests audible experience, having consulted sound design experts from major live music venues in Atlanta and around the southeast.

 It’s not surprising to see a craft brewery or two (or three or four) pop up in a town the size of Athens, Savannah or Atlanta, but some are surprised to see such an investment made in a town the size of Greensboro.